absurdtiger/Sieberrsec-CTF-3.0/practices/Basic C IO.md

 > The flag for this challenge is the C representation of the expected output of this program.
 Make sure you include the quotation marks.

 # Solution
 don't ask me why I decided to put the entire desc in a block quote.
-I'm never doing that again. originally I read a bit too much into the c code and bothered a few people trying to understand what the `setbuf` function did, out of my complete unfamiliarity with c. eventually it got into my head that they literally just wanted the formatted output as the flag.
+I'm never doing that again. <br>
+originally I read a bit too much into the c code and bothered a few people trying to understand what the `setbuf` function did, out of my complete unfamiliarity with c. <br>
+eventually it got into my head that they literally just wanted the formatted output as the flag.

 how is this pwn even

 either way I was stuck trying to concatenate strings for a while, until I opened a ticket and asked for help. response I got hinted to the bolded text **The C representation of the entire output is "hello world!\n".**, which I had completely overlooked.
 In my defence, bold white text is not easy to discern on a dark background.
-I also realised I was a doofus and I didn't save my final input anywhere, so I will just wing and say it was `"0x2\t- hellllllllllllllp me!\n"` without having concrete verification that this is the correct answer.
+I also realised I was a doofus and I didn't save my final input anywhere, so I will just wing and say it was

+`"0x2\t- hellllllllllllllp me!\n"`

+without having concrete verification that this is the correct answer. <br>
 I don't mentally consider this a valid chall but it was interesting I suppose